 Better Start Bradford is one of five sites funded by the National Lottery's 'A Better Start' project, a 10-year £215 million project.
 It funds early interventions for children aged 0 - 4 in three areas of Braford: Little Horton, Bowling and Barkerend, and Bradford Moor.
 These areas are highly multicultural, with over 50 different languages spoken.
 Almost 84% of families live in the most deprived deciles (IMD), and the majority are from a minority ethnic backgrounds.
-BiBBS [2] is a research cohort that runs alongside Better Start Bradford's early interventions.
+BiBBS (Born in Bradford's Better Start) [2] is a research cohort that runs alongside Better Start Bradford's early interventions.
 BiBBS recruits women from pregnancy, following them and their children up over time, including what interventions they take part in.